 We define the variable b to have the value of a Box that points to the value 5, which is allocated on the heap.
 This program will print b = 5; in this case, we can access the data in the box in a similar way as we would if this data was on the stack.
-Just like any value that has ownership of data, when a box goes out of scope like b does at the end of main, it will be deallocated.
-The deallocation happens for both the box (stored on the stack) and the data it points to (stored on the heap).
+Just like any owned value, when a box goes out of scope like b does at the end of main, it will be deallocated.
+The deallocation happens for the box (stored on the stack) and the data it points to (stored on the heap).

-Putting a single value on the heap isn’t very useful, so you won’t use boxes by themselves in the way that Listing 15-1 does very often.
-Having values like a single i32 on the stack, where they’re stored by default is more appropriate in the majority of cases.
-Let’s get into a case where boxes allow us to define types that we wouldn’t be allowed to if we didn’t have boxes.
+Putting a single value on the heap isn’t very useful, so you won’t use boxes by themselves in this way very often.
+Having values like a single i32 on the stack, where they’re stored by default, is more appropriate in the majority of situations.
+Let’s look at a case where boxes allow us to define types that we wouldn’t be allowed to if we didn’t have boxes.

 Boxes Enable Recursive Types

-Rust needs to know at compile time how much space a type takes up.
-One kind of type whose size can’t be known at compile time is a recursive type where a value can have as part of itself another value of the same type.
-This nesting of values could theoretically continue infinitely, so Rust doesn’t know how much space a value of a recursive type needs.
-Boxes have a known size, however, so by inserting a box in a recursive type definition, we are allowed to have recursive types.
+At compile time, Rust needs to know how much space a type takes up.
+One type whose size can’t be known at compile time is a recursive type, where a value can have as part of itself another value of the same type.
+Because this nesting of values could theoretically continue infinitely, Rust doesn’t know how much space a value of a recursive type needs.
+However, boxes have a known size, so by inserting a box in a recursive type definition, we can have recursive types.

-Let’s explore the cons list, a data type common in functional programming languages, to illustrate this concept.
-The cons list type we’re going to define is straightforward except for the recursion, so the concepts in this example will be useful any time you get into more complex situations involving recursive types.
+Let’s explore the cons list, which is a data type common in functional programming languages, as an example of a recursive type.
+The cons list type we’ll define is straightforward except for the recursion; therefore, the concepts in the example we’ll work with will be useful any time you get into more complex situations involving recursive types.

-A cons list is a list where each item in the list contains two things: the value of the current item and the next item.
-The last item in the list contains only a value called Nil without a next item.

 More Information About the Cons List

 A cons list is a data structure that comes from the Lisp programming language and its dialects.
-In Lisp, the cons function (short for “construct function”) constructs a new list from its two arguments, which usually are a single value and another list.
+In Lisp, the cons function (short for “construct function”) constructs a new pair from its two arguments, which usually are a single value and another pair.
+These pairs containing pairs form a list.

-The cons function concept has made its way into more general functional programming jargon; “to cons x onto y” informally means to construct a new container instance by putting the element x at the start of this new container, followed by the container y.
+The cons function concept has made its way into more general functional programming jargon: “to cons x onto y” informally means to construct a new container instance by putting the element x at the start of this new container, followed by the container y.

+Each item in a cons list contains two elements: the value of the current item and the next item.
+The last item in the list contains only a value called Nil without a next item.
 A cons list is produced by recursively calling the cons function.
-The canonical name to denote the base case of the recursion is Nil, which announces the end of the list.
-Note that this is not the same as the “null” or “nil” concept from Chapter 6, which is an invalid or absent value.
+The canonical name to denote the base case of the recursion is Nil.
+Note that this is not the same as the “null” or “nil” concept in Chapter 6, which is an invalid or absent value.

+confirm xref

-Note that while functional programming languages use cons lists frequently, this isn’t a commonly used data structure in Rust.
-Most of the time when you have a list of items in Rust, Vec<T> is a better choice.
-Other, more complex recursive data types are useful in various situations in Rust, but by starting with the cons list, we can explore how boxes let us define a recursive data type without much distraction.
+Although functional programming languages use cons lists frequently, it isn’t a commonly used data structure in Rust.
+Most of the time when you have a list of items in Rust, Vec<T> is a better choice to use.
+Other, more complex recursive data types are useful in various situations, but by starting with the cons list, we can explore how boxes let us define a recursive data type without much distraction.